GeorgiKeranov/react-course-projects/switch-page-colors/README.md

 # Switch Page Colors

 Super simple React application that you can change the whole page colors with one click of a button.
-You can read more about this application and view it from [here](/switch-page-colors).

 ## Images

 Light Mode           |  Dark Mode Mode